bearkerb/tp/docs/DeveloperGuide.md

 * `MainWindow` stores a reference to a `Model` interface instance.
 This is to pass the `Model` instance to `TenantListPanel` as well as to retrieve job information for `JobListPanel`.
 * `TenantCard` has a stronger association with the `Model` component because it stores a reference to a `Model` interface instance.
-However, this is used only retrieve and display jobs linked to a tenant.
+However, this is used only to retrieve and display jobs linked to a tenant.
   </box>

 <div style="page-break-after: always;"></div>